Last Updated: April 4, 2023

 If you attempt to bring any legal action against The Atlantic based in any way on its products or services, including the Sites, you agree that, in the event you do not prevail or The Atlantic does prevail, you will reimburse The Atlantic for any costs and attorneys fees associated with their defense of the action.

-If any provision or portion of these Terms of Service is held in whole or in part to be unenforceable for any reason, the remainder of that provision and of the entire agreement will be severable and will remain in effect, to the fullest degree consistent with the intent of this document.
+If any provision or portion of these Terms & Conditions is held in whole or in part to be unenforceable for any reason, the remainder of that provision and of the entire agreement will be severable and will remain in effect, to the fullest degree consistent with the intent of this document.